spiritumduo/spiritumDuo/docs/technical/backend/rest.md

 The RESTful endpoints are using FastAPI.
 The FastAPI documentation can be found [here](https://fastapi.tiangolo.com/).
 These endpoints provide authentication and user specific operations, such as roles and user management.
 This is done so we can wrap the entirety of GraphQL in an authentication wrapper.

-The REST API is also used or communication between the pseudotie (fake trust backend) and the project's backend.
+The REST API is also used for communication between the pseudotie (fake trust backend) and the project's backend.
 Ideally this should be moved into the [trust adapter](./trust_adapter.md).

 ## Authorization